stormchaserroleplaying/stormchaserRPG/Species/Lineages/Tiefling/index.md

 You have resistance to fire damage.

 ### Infernal Legacy
-You know the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip and can use the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) Eldritch Invovation once per long rest as if cast using 1 mana.
-Charisma is your spellcasting ability for both these abilities.
+You know the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip and can cast the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell once per long rest.
+Charisma is your spellcasting ability for these spells.

 ## Phenotypes
 Numerous tiefling bloodlines descended from a variety of different kinds of fiends have resulted in numerous tiefling phenotypes that exhibit various magical powers.

 ### First Circle
-Tieflings who's lineage can be traced to the second circle of hell replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) Eldritch Invovation from their Infernal Legacy with the [Searing Smite](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#searing-smite) spell.
+Tieflings who's lineage can be traced to the second circle of hell replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell from their Infernal Legacy with [Searing Smite](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#searing-smite).

 ### Second Circle
-Tieflings who's lineage can be traced to the second circle of hell replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) Eldritch Invovation from their Infernal Legacy with the [Disguise Self]() spell.
+Tieflings who's lineage can be traced to the second circle of hell replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell from their Infernal Legacy with [Disguise Self]().

 ### Third Circle
 Tieflings who's lineage can be traced to the third circle of hell replace the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip from their Infernal Legacy with the [Mage Hand](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Conjuration/#mage-hand) cantrip.
-Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) Eldritch Invovation from their Infernal Legacy with the [Floating Disc]() spell.
+Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell from their Infernal Legacy with [Floating Disc]().

 ### Fourth Circle
 Tieflings who's lineage can be traced to the fourth circle of hell replace the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip from their Infernal Legacy with the [Friends](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Charms/#friends) cantrip.
-Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) Eldritch Invovation from their Infernal Legacy with the [Charm Person]() spell.
+Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell from their Infernal Legacy with [Charm Person]().

 ### Fifth Circle
 Tieflings who's lineage can be traced to the fifth circle of hell replace the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip from their Infernal Legacy with the [Ray of Frost](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Evocation/#ray-of-frost) cantrip.
-Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) Eldritch Invovation from their Infernal Legacy with the [Winter's Ward](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Warding/#winters-ward) spell.
+Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell from their Infernal Legacy with [Winter's Ward](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Warding/#winters-ward).

 ### Sixth Circle
 Tieflings who's lineage can be traced to the sixth circle of hell replace the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip from their Infernal Legacy with the [Minor Illusion](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Illusion/#minor-illusion) cantrip.
-Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) Eldritch Invovation from their Infernal Legacy with the [Disguise Self]() spell.
+Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell from their Infernal Legacy with [Disguise Self]().

 ### Seventh Circle
-Tieflings who's lineage can be traced to the seventh circle of hell replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) Eldritch Invovation from their Infernal Legacy with the [Ray of Sickness]() spell.
+Tieflings who's lineage can be traced to the seventh circle of hell replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell from their Infernal Legacy with [Ray of Sickness]().

 ### Eighth Circle
 Tieflings who's lineage can be traced to the eighth circle of hell replace the [Thaumaturgy](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Transmutation/#thaumaturgy) cantrip from their Infernal Legacy with the [Mage Hand](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Conjuration/#mage-hand) cantrip.
-Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) Eldritch Invovation from their Infernal Legacy with the [Burning Hands]() spell.
+Additionally, they replace the [Hellish Rebuke](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Evocation/#hellish-rebuke) spell from their Infernal Legacy with [Burning Hands]().

 ## Size
 Tieflings are about the same size and build as others of their species.